Therapist Articles

 If you want to become a therapist, there is a lot of schooling in your future.
 Licensure will vary from state to state, as will the number of hours of supervised practice needed to become a therapist.
 If you want to become a therapist, you will almost certainly have to get a master's degree at minimum.
 When you are looking for a new therapist and are preparing to see them for the first time, it is likely a good idea to check and see what their credentials are.
 This can help you gain an understanding of the level of education they've received and the knowledge that they have.

-Do therapists ever see a therapist?
+Do therapists ever see a therapist for their mental health?

 Yes!
 A therapist, just like anyone else, needs help from time to time.
 Being a therapist is an incredibly rewarding job, but it also comes with a lot of stressors.
 Many therapists have to deal with insurance companies and may face high fees for private practice offices.
 They also have family and relational difficulties just like everyone else.
 The best thing about going to therapy is that you get to talk to someone who will keep your information private.
 The therapy cost of a therapist such as a psychologist is lucrative for the support that you will get, as a counselor or not.